SSE win hydro tax case on structures as plant

 This amendment stands regardless of this decision.

 The decision means that SSE’s hydro claim will increase from £34 million to around £234 million in claim.
-When considering the application of the legislation words should take their ordinary meaning.
+When considering the application of the legislation words should take their ordinary meaning in the context of the legislation.
 Capital allowances claims for costs of altering land must be linked to qualifying plant or machinery.

 If you would like more details or have any questions, please do not hesitate to contact us.